Does Weed Help IUD Cramps?

 - Take 500mg of ibuprofen or naproxen an hour before the procedure.

-- Heating pad – Remember alleviating period cramps with a heating pad or a hot water bottle?
-Well, Healthline says it’s worth a try to relieve IUD cramps.
+- Heating pad – Healthline says it’s worth a try to relieve IUD cramps with a heating pad or a hot water bottle.
 Heat, in general, could work so you can soak in your bathtub to achieve similar relief.

 - Take over-the-counter medication – WebMD says your doctor will probably recommend acetaminophen, ibuprofen, or naproxen to take every couple of hours.

-- Acupressure- Healthline says touching specific pressure points on your body may e able to alleviate cramps.
+- Acupressure – Touching specific pressure points on your body may be able to alleviate cramps.
 For example, pressing your thumb into the arch of your foot may provide relief.

 - Supplements – Certain supplements such as omega 3 and vitamin B6 can help reduce long-term cramps.
 Ask your doctor before purchasing any supplements.

 Does weed help IUD cramps?
-There isn’t much scientific evidence to support or refute this claim.
-However, some stoners find that using weed after an IUD insertion helps relieve pain while others have the opposite experience.
-You can opt for other pain management methods if weed doesn’t help your IUD cramps.
-Don’t forget to see your doctor if the pain is too severe and persistent.
+There currently isn’t enough scientific evidence to support or refute this claim.
+Although smaller studies seem to support that it does, larger clinical trials are needed.
+That said, some people have found that using weed after an IUD insertion helps relieve pain while others have the opposite experience.
+If weed doesn’t help your IUD cramps, you can opt for other pain management methods outlined above.
+Consider seeing your doctor if the pain is too severe and persistent.